chalaev/cloud/README.md

     aptitude install emacs make imagemagick gpg sed gawk

-<a id="orgde379fc"></a>
+<a id="org07e74b5"></a>

 # Commands

--   `M-x cloud-add` adds one or several files to the list of "clouded" files.
+-   **`M-x cloud-add`:** adds one or several files to the list of "clouded" files.
     This means that `M-x cloud-sync` command will upload these "clouded" files to the remote server if they are updated.
-Supposed to be used in dired buffer for several (marked) files, or (when no files are marked) for a single file.
+Supposed to be used in dired buffer for several
+    (marked) files, or (when no files are marked) for a single file.
 Currently works on files only, not on directories.
--   `M-x cloud-forget` is the opposite of `M-x cloud-add`.
+-   **`M-x cloud-forget`:** is the opposite of `M-x cloud-add`.
     It is also called automatically when files are removed in dired buffer.
 Currently works on files only, not on directories.
--   `M-x cloud-sync` syncronizes local files with the cloud.
+-   **`M-x cloud-sync`:** syncronizes local files with the cloud.
 Could be regularly called with a `crontab` line, e.g.,
     `43 9-21 * * * emacsclient -e "(cloud-sync)" &> /dev/null`
+-   Suppose you have accidentally deleted important files.
+    -   If you did that without using `emacs` (for example, with `rm` command), restart emacs:  `M-x kill-emacs` and `emacs --daemon`.
+        `Emacs` will restore the files from the cloud when it loads `cloud.el` next time.
+    -   If the files were erased from emacs (e.g. in `dired` buffer), they have already been erased from the cloud as well, but it is possible to prevent erasing them on other hosts by evaluating `(setf remote-actions nil)` (for example, in `*scratch*` buffer).

-<a id="org3e197dc"></a>
+<a id="org6528f5e"></a>

 # Quick start